 The registration process can take between three and six months.

-Before you apply to the Office for Standards in Education, Children's Services and Skills (Ofsted) to register as a childminder, you need to consider a number of requirements to be Ofsted compliant and to provide a quality service.
+Before you apply to Ofsted to register as a childminder, you need to consider several requirements to be Ofsted compliant and to provide a quality service.

 - First Aid - before registering with Ofsted you must hold a suitable Paediatric First Aid qualification, as stated in EYFS framework (page 22, section 3.25).
 If you employ childminding assistants who may be in sole charge, they must also meet this requirement.
 There are a number of course providers including the Early Years Alliance (in partnership with St John Ambulance)

 - Safeguarding - as the lead practitioner you must attend a child protection course that enables you to identify, understand and respond appropriately to signs of possible abuse and neglect.
 The course content must meet the requirements as stated in the EYFS framework (page 17, section 3.6).
-For further information, refer to the Hampshire Local Safeguarding Children's Board (LSCB) training programme
+For further information, refer to the Hampshire Safeguarding Children's Partnership (LSCP) training programme

 - Basic child protection/safeguarding online learning courses are also available from the National Day Nurseries Association

 - Disclosure and Barring Service (DBS) - before submitting an application to Ofsted you must complete a Disclosure and Barring Service (DBS) check.
 This applies to everyone who lives or works in the premises.
 You may also want to join the DBS update service to maintain a valid check.
 It is also important to update Ofsted if you have people living (or working, e.g., weekly cleaner) aged 16 or over in your house when you are looking after children

-- You need to complete and submit a health declaration booklet
+- You need to complete and submit a health declaration form

 - You must hold a current Public Liability insurance policy before working with children

 - An Ofsted inspector will visit your home to check whether it is suitable, safe and ready to take children.
-They will receive your registration certificate and your childminding career can start
+When you receive your Ofsted registration certificate your childminding career can start

 - Professional Association for Childcare and Early Years (PACEY)